 Allergy and hay fever: Antihistamines that don't make you sleepy are safe.
 Nasal sprays and eye drops are safe.
 Antihistamines that make you sleepy may cause your baby to be sleepy too.
 Avoid fexofenadine and cetirizine.

-Antidepressants: Most antidepressants are safe.
+Antidepressants: Some antidepressants are safe.
 Discuss with your doctor.

 Asthma medicines: Most preventers and relievers are safe.
 It is also very important that you do not stop your asthma medicines while you are breastfeeding.